codenamegary/laravel-fancybox/README.md

-#Fancybox Utility for Laravel Views
+#FancyBox Utility for Laravel Views

 ##What is it?